Bundaberg

 Bundaberg faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
-This includes 10.2% in primary education, 7.5% in secondary education, and 3.7% pursuing tertiary education.
-A robust network of seven schools operates within Bundaberg, educating approximately 3,047 students while demonstrating typical Australian school conditions (ICSEA: 955) with balanced educational opportunities.
-Education provision is balanced with six primary and one secondary school serving distinct age groups.
-The area functions as an education hub with 46.5 school places per 100 residents - significantly above the regional average of 13.9, attracting students from surrounding communities.
+Bundaberg operates a network of seven schools educating approximately 3,047 students, with typical Australian school conditions (ICSEA: 955) and balanced educational opportunities.
+Six primary and one secondary school serve distinct age groups.
+The area functions as an education hub, offering 46.5 school places per 100 residents, significantly higher than the regional average of 13.9, attracting students from surrounding communities.

 Frequently Asked Questions - Education